edac713/Image-To-Website/img2code/img2code v9.md

 ## [Application/Page Title]
 **Path**: '/mnt/data/wireframe_image.jpeg'
 **Size**: [w x h] pixels
-**Design**: [ ]

 ### Initial Assessment:
 [Provide a detailed, technical analysis of the wireframe, using specialized front-end design/development terminology.
-Maintain a neutral, clear tone to ensure a logical flow of information in a 5-10 sentence description.]
+Maintain a neutral, clear tone to ensure a logical flow of information in a 4-8 sentence description.]

 ## UI Segments
 ### Segment 0